openlawlibrary/pygls/docs/source/pages/advanced_usage.rst

 is notification that is sent from the server to the client to display text message.

-Code snippet bellow shows how to send show message notification:
+Code snippet below shows how to send show message notification:

 .. code:: python